Framer vs Webflow: Best platform to buy website templates in 2026

 3. Which platform’s templates cost more: Webflow or Framer?

-But more important than the price itself is how pricing is handled.
-Webflow uses fixed pricing tiers for its templates, depending on the value that the template offers in terms of its number of pages, design options and whether it includes CMS (for blogs, case studies, etc.).As of June 2025, here’s how Webflow pricing works:
+Webflow uses fixed pricing tiers for its templates, depending on the value that the template offers in terms of its number of pages, design options and whether it includes CMS (for blogs, case studies, etc.).As of May 2026, here’s how Webflow pricing works:

 • Single-page/landing page Webflow template price: $29 or $39